neelkanth-shitolay/CSE110Page/index.md

 # About Me

 ## Background
 Hello, I'm [Neelkanth]!
 I'm a Computer Engineering student passionate about [software engineering].
-So far in the course I have created [Link to README.md](README.md).
+So far in the course I have created [README.md](README.md) and worked with git.

 ## Basic Information